 2.6.
 If Authors discover significant errors and incorrect conclusions in their manuscripts, either accepted for publishing or already published by Journal they should immediately inform Editor about it in order to take appropriate steps, such as correction, disclamation, or retraction;

 2.7.
-As Editor makes the final decision to publish the manuscript, Authors agree with the transfer of the right to publish and distribute their published work (in print and electronic versions), as well as with that the bibliographic data will be included in the science citation databases and the full text will be freely available in the Scientific Electronic Library (elibrary.ru).
+As Editor makes the final decision to publish the manuscript, Authors retain their copyright without restrictions and agree with the transfer of the right to publish and distribute their published work (in print and electronic versions), as well as with that the bibliographic data will be included in the science citation databases and the full text will be freely available in the Scientific Electronic Library eLIBRARY.RU, Cyberleninka Library, and Journal's website.

 Reviewing of the submitted manuscript should be based on the following major principles: